codingcodax/notes/learn/english/article-types.md

 ## the
 We use the article `the` to refer to specific objects, with singular or plural nouns.
-It's more easy learn exceptions to the rule
+It's easier learn exceptions to the rule
 | noun type    | example                    |
 | ------------ | -------------------------- |
 | colors       | blue, black, pink          |